Need frugal meal planning help? Check out my menus showing what our family of 5 eats on a $200/mo. grocery budget. Lots of great cheap meal ideas.

 - Our family of six consists of two adults with fairly big appetites, an 8 year-old boy, a 5 year-old girl, a 2 ½ year-old girl and an exclusively breastfed baby boy.

 - I buy lots of fruits and veggies in bulk from local farmers/orchards in the summer and then freeze or can them.
 This is not only much cheaper it is also healthier too.
 But that is why if you look at my Weekly Spending Summaries you won’t always see lots of produce.

 - I cook almost totally from scratch.
 That means when I make a cake, I rarely use a cake mix.
+(Why should I when this yummy chocolate cake takes all of 5 minutes to mix up?)
 I make my own bread totally from scratch.
-I rarely use pre-packaged sauces.
-I make my own cream soups and pie crusts.
-Making your own food is typically less expensive and healthier too.
+I almost never use pre-packaged sauces.
+I make my own cream soups and pie crusts and lots and lots of other things.
+Making your own food is almost always less expensive and healthier too!

-- Our breakfasts consist of Homemade Granola or Baked Oatmeal, the occasional bought cereal that I was able to get for $0.50/box and sometimes some fruit too.
+- Our breakfasts consist of Homemade Granola, Chocolate Granola or Baked Oatmeal, the occasional bought cereal that I was able to get for $0.50/box thanks to coupons and sometimes some fruit too.
 I know that might seem awfully boring to some of you, but we actually all really enjoy it and prefer it over other breakfast food.
-I also have a homemade iced coffee, homemade frappe or some other fun beverage every morning.
-It’s just one of the little things that I do to add a bit sunshine to my days!
+I also have a homemade iced latte, homemade frappe or some other fun beverage every morning.
+It’s just one of the little things that I do to make my morning routine a bit easier and more fun!